core-wg/oscore/draft-ietf-core-object-security.md

 #### Observe {#observe}

 Observe {{RFC7641}} is an optional feature.
-An implementation MAY support {{RFC7252}} and the OSCORE option without supporting {{RFC7641}}, in which case the Observe related processing specified in this section, {{sequence-numbers}} and {{processing}} can be omitted.
+An implementation MAY support {{RFC7252}} and the OSCORE option without supporting {{RFC7641}}, in which case the Observe related processing can be omitted.

-The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1).
-This section specifies Observe processing associated to the Partial IV ({{observe-partial-iv}}) and Observe processing in the presence of {{RFC7641}}-compliant intermediaries ({{observe-option-processing}}).

-In contrast to e.g. block-wise, the Inner and Outer Observe option are not processed independently.
-Outer Observe is required to support Observe operations in intermediaries, but the additional use of Inner Observe is needed to protect Observe registrations end-to-end (see {{observe-option-processing}}). {{observe-without-intermed}} specifies a simplified Observe processing which is applicable in the absence of intermediaries.
+OSCORE supports a reduced set of {{RFC7641}} operations performed in intermediary nodes.
+The use of Observe targets the requirements on forwarding of Section 2.2.1 of {{I-D.hartke-core-e2e-security-reqs}}, i.e. that observations go through any intermediate node, as illustrated in Figure 8 of {{RFC7641}}).

+Inner Observe is used in all OSCORE protected Observe messages to be able to securely communicate the message intent between the endpoints.
+Outer Observe is used to support a selected set of intermediate node operations that are useful while maintaining end-to-end security.
+Intermediary nodes MUST copy the OSCORE option in the next hop request unchanged.

+In order to support Observe processing in OSCORE-unaware intermediaries, for messages with the Observe option the Outer Code MUST be set to 0.05 (FETCH) for requests and to 2.05 (Content) for responses.

+The client MUST set both Inner and Outer Observe to the same value in the request.
+In order to support the case of an intermediary node changing a registration request (Observe 0) to a non-Observe request, the server MUST only consider the received message a registration request if both Inner and Outer Observe are set to 0.

 Note that OSCORE is compliant with the requirement that a client must not register more than once for the same target resource (see Section 3.1 of {{RFC7641}}) since the target resource for Observe registration is identified by all options in the request that are part of the Cache-Key, including OSCORE.

-##### Observe Option Processing {#observe-option-processing}

-To support proxy operations, the CoAP client using Observe with OSCORE MUST set Outer Observe.
-If Observe was only sent encrypted end-to-end, an OSCORE-unaware proxy would not expect several responses to a non-Observe request and notifications would not reach the client.
-Moreover, intermediaries are allowed to cancel observations and inform the server; forbidding this may result in processing and transmission of notifications on the server side which do not reach the client.

-In case of registrations or re-registrations, the CoAP client using Observe with OSCORE MUST set both Inner and Outer Observe to the same value (0).
-This allows the server to verify that the observation was requested by the client, thereby avoiding unnecessary processing and transmission of notifications, since such notifications would not benefit the client.

-An intermediary that supports Observe MUST copy the OSCORE option in the next hop request unchanged.
-Although intermediaries are allowed to re-send notifications to other clients, when using OSCORE this does not happen, since requests from different clients will have different cache keys.

-The Outer Observe option in the CoAP request may be legitimately removed by a proxy or ignored by a server.
-In these cases, the server processes the request as a non-Observe request and produce a non-Observe response.
-If the OSCORE client receives a response to an Observe request without an Outer Observe value, then it verifies the response as a non-Observe response, as specified in {{ver-res}}.
-If the OSCORE client receives a response to a non-Observe request with an Outer Observe value, it stops processing the message, as specified in {{ver-res}}.

-In order to support Observe processing in OSCORE-unaware intermediaries, for messages with the Observe option the Outer Code SHALL be set to 0.05 (FETCH) for requests and to 2.05 (Content) for responses.

-##### Partial IV Processing {#observe-partial-iv}
+Clients can re-register observations to ensure that the observation is still active and establish freshness again ({{RFC7641}} Section 3.3.1).
+When an OSCORE protected observation is refreshed, not only the ETags, but also the Partial IV (and thus the payload and OSCORE option) change.
+The server uses the new request's Partial IV as the 'request_piv' of new responses.

+Observe re-registration originating in an intermediary is not supported.
+If a proxy re-sends an old registration message from a client this will trigger the replay protection mechanism in the server which, depending on action, may result in a temination of the observation in proxy or client.
+An OSCORE aware intermediary SHALL NOT initiate re-registrations of observations.
+A server MAY respond to a replayed registration request with a cached notification.
+The server SHALL NOT respond to a replayed registration request with a message encrypted using the Partial IV of the request.

 If the server accepts an Observe registration, a Partial IV MUST be included in all notifications (both successful and error).
 To secure the order of notifications, the client SHALL maintain a Notification Number for each Observation it registers.
-The Notification Number is a non-negative integer containing the largest Partial IV of the received notifications for the associated Observe registration (see {{replay-protection}}).
-The Notification Number is initialized to the Partial IV of the first successfully received notification response to the registration request.
-In contrast to {{RFC7641}}, the received Partial IV MUST always be compared with the Notification Number, which thus MUST NOT be forgotten after 128 seconds.
+The Notification Number is a non-negative integer containing the largest Partial IV of the received notifications for the associated Observe registration.
 Further details of replay protection of notifications are specified in {{replay-protection}}.

-Clients can re-register observations to ensure that the observation is still active and establish freshness again ({{RFC7641}} Section 3.3.1).
-When an OSCORE protected observation is refreshed, not only the ETags, but also the partial IV (and thus the payload and OSCORE option) change.
-The server uses the new request's Partial IV as the 'request_piv' of new responses.
+Inner Observe MUST either have the value of Observe in the original CoAP message or be empty.
+Outer Observe may be needed for intermediary nodes to support multiple responses to one request.
+The client MAY ignore the Outer Observe value.

+If the client receives a response to an Observe request without an Outer Observe value, then it verifies the response as a non-Observe response, as specified in {{ver-res}}.
+If the client receives a response to a non-Observe request with an Outer Observe value, it stops processing the message, as specified in {{ver-res}}.

 #### No-Response {#no-resp}